How to Manage Windows LAPS with Intune

 Related Post: How to Create Custom RBAC Role in Intune for LAPS Password Administrator

-Enable Windows LAPS in Azure AD
+2 Enable Windows LAPS in Entra ID

-Create Windows LAPS policy in Microsoft Intune
+3. Create a policy in Microsoft Intune for LAPS setup

 Platform: Windows 10 and later